 Should any media agencies find your press release and already be doing an article or coverage on this topic, they might call you in as a reference — further establishing your credibility and reputation.

 The good news is that this tactic works in nearly any industry.

 Your direct and in-direct competitors are also a great way for you to keep an eye on the competition, but also for how you can improve your existing business and reputation as well.

-Not only should you be looking their sites, but also their online reviews through sites like Yelp and PissedConsumer.
+Not only should you be looking their sites, but also their online reviews through sites like PissedConsumer.
 By better understanding your competition and what their customers are complaining about, you can implement these changes into your brand or business to make it even better.